solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

  -   Yes, you can enable IP Filtering in the IoT Hub to ensure that only messages that originate from specific IPs or subnet are allowed to flow through to the IoT Hub(s).

+ 10. Can Microsoft provide a more modern solution to support their IoT device upgrades?

+ -  Yes, using Azure Sphere, the customer can upgrade their devices using new hardware designed with security and flexability in mind.
+ -  Reference [this Microsoft research paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/SevenPropertiesofHighlySecureDevices.pdf) for details of what makes devices secure

 ## Customer quote (to be read back to the attendees at the end)

-"Managing our massive worldwide IoT Infrastructure using the latest security features of Azure has given us the confidence to know our devices are running securly and efficiently with the added flexibility to change our direction at any time."
+"Managing our massive worldwide IoT Infrastructure using the latest security features of Azure has given us the confidence to know our devices are running securely and efficiently with the added flexibility to change our direction at any time.

+Azure Sphere presents us with a path to support our future needs."

 Jack Tradewinds, CIO of Contoso, Ltd.